ScaleupInfra/stackone-ats-typescript/Simplifying Integrations Across Disparate ATS_ A Job Board Using StackOne.md

    * For more detailed guidance on setting up these connections, refer to this [stackone-60.mintlify.app/dashboard/accounts](https://stackone-60.mintlify.app/dashboard/accounts).

 ### 2. Generating API Key on StackOne:
-   * To securely connect your application with StackOne, you’ll need to generate API keys.
+   * To securely connect your application with StackOne, you’ll need to generate and manage API Key.
 These keys will authenticate your application and ensure secure data access.
-   * For detailed steps on generating API keys, refer to this [stackone-60.mintlify.app/dashboard/api-keys](https://stackone-60.mintlify.app/dashboard/api-keys).
+   * For detailed steps on generating API key, refer to this [stackone-60.mintlify.app/dashboard/api-keys](https://stackone-60.mintlify.app/dashboard/api-keys).

 ### 3. Generating and Managing Session Tokens: